EU unveils landmark law curbing power of tech giants | DW | 15.12.2020

-Facebook, Amazon, Google and others could soon face massive fines in the European Union under draft laws that seek to rein in tech giants.
+Facebook, Amazon, Google and others could soon face massive fines in the European Union under draft laws that seek to rein in Big Tech.

 The European Union unveiled landmark legislation on Tuesday that lays out strict rules for tech giants to do business in the bloc.

-The draft legislation, dubbed the Digital Services Act (DSA) and the Digital Markets Act (DMA), outlines specific regulations that seeks to limit the power of global internet firms on the European market.
+The draft legislation, dubbed the Digital Services Act (DSA) and the Digital Markets Act (DMA), outlines specific regulations that seek to limit the power of global internet firms on the European market.

 Companies including Google, Apple, Amazon, Facebook and others could face hefty penalties for violating the rules.